Master of Public Health

 Students will attain the knowledge and skills necessary to collect, analyze and interpret epidemiologic data in order to solve public health problems.
 The concentration prepares students for employment as a master’s level epidemiologist or research scientist in various settings such as the New Mexico Department of Health, the UNM School of Medicine and other public health research and service organizations.

 The concentration in health systems, services and policy will provide students with the knowledge and skills necessary to analyze health systems, public health and health care services and programs, and related governmental and nongovernmental policies.
-Students will develop the capacity to analyze and develop interventions and health policies at local, national and global levels.
+Students develop the capacity to analyze and develop interventions and health policies at local, national and global levels.
 The goal of the concentration is to prepare students to work in health organizations and policy arenas to improve population health and decrease health inequities.

 The health systems, services and policy concentration requires: